dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

 As well as the contents of the payload some thought should be given to the message metadata that will make up the standard envelope for all your messages.
 A few recommendations are:

+### IDs
- * include a unique ID on a message regardless of whether it's state, command etc. This ID should just be about the message and not the entity.
+ Include a unique ID on a message regardless of whether it's state, command etc. I'd advise UUIDs to guarantee uniqueness.
+This ID should just be about the message and not the entity.
+This is useful because:
  * for a command an action may not be idempotent, e.g. sending an email is not idempotent and so you must be able to de-duplicate
  * even for state which ideally is idempotent, it's better to avoid duplicating work in consumers and so having an ID to check against makes this easy

-    * use UUIDs to guarantee uniqueness
+### Timestamps
  * Include a timestamp in a standard UTC form so that a consumer can reorder messages and be clear about what the timestamp means.
-     * I recommend this being based on the entity being written to the source database (where applicable) or processed, not the message send time which in a threaded system may be non-deterministic.
+I'd recommend this being based on the entity being written to the source database (where applicable) or processed, not the message send time which in a threaded system may be non-deterministic.

-     * It's debatable but I prefer string versions of the timestamp as it makes debugging easier without having to convert epoch values. e.g. 2024-02-19T12:18:07.000Z
+On the format, it's debatable but I prefer string versions of the timestamp as it makes debugging easier without having to convert epoch values. e.g. 2024-02-19T12:18:07.000Z, not 1708344420000.

+### Versioning
- * Have a plan for versioning.
-E.g. a field in the envelope.
-     * Or as part of the message type name if you want to be able to route different versions to different consumers easily
+Have a plan for versioning which could be in verion field or be part of the message type name if you want to be able to route different versions to different consumers easily.

-     * it can be useful have 2 versions, one for the envelope and then another in the payload for the payload version
+Don't confuse the version for the message envelope (shared across many entities) and the version for the specific entity.
+It's fine to have 2 version numbers, one for each.

+### Testing and environments
- * Allow for testing and environments
+It'd worth allowing for testing and multiple environments in your messages.
-    * consider a flag to say if a message is a test one.
+For example, consider a flag to say if a message is a test one.
 This will allow easy filtering of test data in prod without polluting your analytics systems

-    * also consider a environment flag.
+Also consider a environment flag.
 It is common to flow production data into test environments so as to provide realistic data.
 Sometimes you'll want to know about this because, coming from prod, referenced IDs won't exist so a flag let's you know this came from anther environement and not all linked data may have flowed with it

+### Example
  As an example:

  ```